rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

-For our task in an HAR context, feature selection is extremely important.

 We attempt an industry standard variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* using a *Linear Support Vector Classifier* where we split the data into many "chunks" and iteratively train & validate models on each "chunk" separately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-LinearSVC learns a linear decision boundary that distinguishes the five exercise‑quality classes using the accelerometer, gyroscope, and magnetometer features, combined with our calculated vector statistics features.
+LinearSVC learns a linear decision boundary that distinguishes the five exercise movement classes using the accelerometer, gyroscope, and magnetometer features, combined with our calculated vector statistics features.
 RFECV then uses the model’s coefficients to identify which of all of these features truly contribute to class separation and recursively removes the weakest ones.
-One downside of this approach is the long run-times that LinearSVC can take, as we'll see!
+One downside of this approach is the long run-times that LinearSVC can have, as we'll see!

 We compare this to an elegant mathematical approach to feature selection called Correlation-Based feature Selection (CFS), which is also used in HAR.
 CFS chooses the smallest set of features that are highly correlated with the class while being minimally correlated with each other.
 The core of this approach uses the merit function:

 $\mathrm{Merit_{\mathnormal{S}}}=\frac{k\cdot \bar {r}_{cf}}{\sqrt{k+k(k-1)\bar {r}_{ff}}}$

-Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics that describe how well the model is performing, and how much effect each input variable is truly having.
-CFS does a good job of reducing multicollinearity since it assigns more merit (defined above) to features that are not correlated.
+Multicollinearity will occur when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics that describe how well the model is performing, and how much effect each input variable is truly having.
+CFS does a good job of reducing multicollinearity since it assigns more merit (as defined above) to features that are not correlated.

 We'll code this approach in Python and see how it works out in our model predictions!

-Let's first attempt an industry standard approach to feature selection in HAR tasks and see how far we can get with this.
+Let's first attempt an industry standard approach to feature selection in HAR tasks and see how far we get.

 <br>
 # LinearSVC + RFECV <a name="linSVCRFECV-title"></a>